particle-iot/docs/src/content/community/particle-101-workshop/primitives.md

 2. Click the *Call* button and watch the chainable LED light up at your command!
 ![](/assets/images/workshops/particle-101/02/console-func.gif)

-## Working with Particle Publish & Subscribe plus a light sensor
+## Working with Particle publish & subscribe plus a light sensor

 For the final section of this lab, you're going to explore the [Particle `pub/sub` primitives](/reference/device-os/api/cloud-functions/particle-publish/), which allows inter-device (and app!) messaging through the Particle Device Cloud.
 You'll use the light sensor and publish messages to all listeners when light is detected.

-### Connect the Light sensor
+### Connect the light sensor

 To connect the light sensor, connect a Grove cable to the port of the sensor.
 Then, connect the other end of the cable to the Analog `A0/A1` port on the Grove shield.